exercism/go/exercises/collatz-conjecture/README.md

 Resulting in 9 steps.
 So for input n = 12, the return value would be 9.

+## Coding the solution

+Look for a stub file having the name collatz_conjecture.go and place your solution code in that file.

 ## Running the tests

 To run the tests run the command `go test` from within the exercise directory.